QiliKiri/QiliKiri/README.md

 - 👋 Hi, I’m @QiliKiri.
+I'm a second-year college student majoring in Financial Technology.
 - 👀 I want to be a software engineer.
-- 🌱 I'm familiar with Python.
+- 🌱 I'm familiar with Python and learning Java now.
-- 🌱 I’m currently learning Java.

 <!---
 QiliKiri/QiliKiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.